Michiel-VandeVelde/Thesis/content/introduction.md

 </figcaption>
 </figure>

+<span class="comment" data-author="RT">Important: make sure to explain clearly what the delta is between this paper and the previous one.</span>

+To handle the heterogeneity of SPARQL,
+<span class="comment" data-author="RT">The remainder is a repetition of what's mentioned before.</span>
-To handle the heterogeneity of SPARQL, which is projected to only increase with the adoption of [RDF 1.2](cite:cites rdf-1-2) and the [subsequent maintenance mode](https://github.com/w3c/sparql-dev/issues/32#issuecomment-2621209920) of the RDF 1.2 workgroup [](cite:cites modular-parsing).
+which is projected to only increase with the adoption of [RDF 1.2](cite:cites rdf-1-2) and the [subsequent maintenance mode](https://github.com/w3c/sparql-dev/issues/32#issuecomment-2621209920) of the RDF 1.2 workgroup [](cite:cites modular-parsing).
 There is a need for a modular SPARQL parser, generator, and algebra transformation toolkit.
 In this paper we introduce _Traqula_, a modular toolkit that already supports [SPARQL 1.1](cite:cites spec:sparqllang) and [SPARQL 1.2](cite:cites sparql-1-2).